HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

         This effectively constructs `0b00aabbcc` with `aa` = pos of first choice, `bb` = pos of second choice, `cc` = pos of third choice.
 With a max value of 63 this can be used to index `character_set` and obtain the final encoding.
 Omit if trait line is empty.

-`[WS..wS..WS..wS..WS..S..wS..S..]` Weapons [3 * 3-8 characters] pairs of (1 char weapon type id, 1-3 char sigil id, 0-1 char weapon type id, 1-3 char sigil id):
+`[WS..wS..WS..wS..]` Weapons [2 * 3-8 characters] pairs of (1 char weapon type id, 1-3 char sigil id, 0-1 char weapon type id, 1-3 char sigil id):
-  - if the first weapon is two handed, the second weapon id in the set is omitted (doesn't apply to underwater set)
+  - if the first weapon is two handed, the second weapon id in the set is omitted
   1. - `_` (underscore): empty weapon slot
      - `A-T`: weapon type id (resolved by `hardstuck.gg/api/weapon_types`)
   2. - `_` (underscore): empty sigil slot
      - `1-3 characters`: sigil id resolved by `/v2/items`, `encode(id, 3)`

-  - Third set represents the two underwater weapon slots.
-Those are always two handed and therefore need two sigils each.
-Omit the sigils of the second weapon if the second weapon is empty (`_` (underscore)).

-  - The second and underwater weapon set may be omitted from the code by replacing the whole second or third set (`[WS..wS..]`) with a `~` (tilde).
+  - The second weapon set may be omitted from the code by replacing the whole second set (`[WS..wS..]`) with a `~` (tilde).
 This section can be omitted completely by replacing the whole section with a single `~` (tilde).

 `[S..S..S..S..S..]` Slot skills [5 * 1-3 characters] each: